ricardo8r/ricardo8r.github.io/_pages/teaching.md

 ## Teaching at EPFL

-* Parallel and high-performance computing, TA, Spring 2022.
+* Parallel and high-performance computing, TA, Fall 2022.
   Exercise session.
 Vectorization, MP, MPI and CUDA in the fidis and helvetios supercomputers.
 The final project was the paralelization of Conjugate gradient code in C using MPI and CUDA.
-* Algèbre linéaire avancée I, TA, Spring 2021.
+* Algèbre linéaire avancée I, TA, Fall 2021.

 ## Teaching at Universidad Nacional de Colombia